verbb/vizy/docs/get-started/upgrading-from-v3.md

 php craft vizy/migrations/resume {checkpointId} --confirm="PROMOTE VIZY 3"
 ```

-Default mapping is map-only: `{ "revision": 1, "schemaMap": { … } }`.
+Default mapping is map-only: `{ "revision": "1", "schemaMap": { … } }`.
+The revision must be a non-empty string.
 If `schemaMap` is omitted, the migrator uses the map saved when that field was upgraded.

+For a repeated field, pass `--ownerPlacementUid={fieldLayoutElementUid}` to both analysis and apply.
+In PHP, pass the field instance returned by the selected Custom Field layout element to `analyzeOwner()` or `migrateOwner()`.

 ## After Promotion